EmirHecimovic/mac-file-lister/README.md

 # mac-file-lister
-This repository contains a shell script for macOS that lists all files and folders from specified directories (Desktop, Downloads, Documents, Pictures) and all folders on any external drives.
+This repository contains a shell script for macOS that lists all files and folders from specified directories (Desktop, Downloads, Documents, Pictures) and all files and folders on any external drives.

 Features: